parallall/pFaces/README.md

 - [AMYTISS](https://github.com/mkhaled87/pFaces-AMYTISS): A pFaces's kernel on for parallel automated controller synthesis for large-scale stochastic systems.
 - [PIRK](https://github.com/alexdevonport/pfaces-pirk): A utility for parallel computation of interval overapproximations to reachable sets of nonlinear control systems.

-We will be contiously priding examples on using pFaces in this repo.
+We will be contiously providing examples on using pFaces in this [Wiki page](https://github.com/parallall/pFaces/wiki/Examples).

 # Installation